-If you need to speak with your doctor please contact our reception desk.
+If you need to speak with your doctor please book a telephone consultation or contact our reception desk.
 You may be asked to make an appointment to see the doctor for a more comprehensive assessment.
 At the receptionist’s discretion they may take a message and the doctor will call you back.
 We do not use email to provide medical advice.

-All results need to be interpreted by the doctor and discussed in person with the patient.
-We do not provide results to patients over the phone.
+All results need to be interpreted by the doctor and discussed with the patient.
+Due to the COVID-19 pandemic we are currently offering telephone consultations to discuss results, unless the doctor needs you to attend.
 We request that you book an appointment within one week of having the test to review your results even if you are not called in.

 Our practice is committed to providing you with the best preventative care possible.
 We may issue you with a reminder notice on some occasions.
 If you do not wish to be part of this system please let your doctor or reception staff know.